AndyYuen/simple-argo-example/README.md

 10. Monitoring and Alerting

 ## 1.2 A simple Real-World Example
-This is a simple Argo CD example using helm and Kustomize on OpenShift, with emphasis on OpenShift features not found in K8S eg, routes, OpenShift Templates which are used to provision the 140+ services in the Developer Catalog of the OpenShift Console.
+Red Hat OpenShift is a hybrid cloud, enterprise Kubernetes platform with comprehensive features and developer-friendly functionality.
+This is a simple Argo CD example using helm and Kustomize on OpenShift, with emphasis on OpenShift features not found in Kubernetes eg, routes, OpenShift Templates which are used to provision the 140+ services in the Developer Catalog of the OpenShift Console.
 The screen shown below can be accessed by selecting: Developer->+Add->All Services (Developer Catalog):

 ![Developer Catalog](images/developerCatalog.jpg "Developer Catalog")